snack8310/tiny-url-web/README.md

-# tiny-url-web
-a wasm app for tiny url developed in Rust
+# Create a Wasm App for Tiny Url

+a video for rust learning on bilibli

+Keywords: WebAssembly, Wasm, Yew, Trunk, Tailwind Css